 From Nirmala Srivastava to Shri Mataji

-Her parents were actively involved in the struggle for Indian independence, and as a child, Nirmala frequently stayed with Mahatma Gandhi in his ashram.
-As a young woman, she too, joined the struggle for independence and was jailed for her participation in the Quit India Movement in 1942.
+As a child, Nirmala often stayed with Mahatma Gandhi in his ashram and later joined the struggle for independence herself, leading to her imprisonment during the Quit India Movement in 1942.
 She studied medicine at the Christian Medical College in Ludhiana and the Balakram Medical College in Lahore.

-Shri Mataji established non-governmental organizations including a home for destitute women and children, several international schools, a health and research Centre, and an international academy promoting classical music and fine art.
-Her legacy lives on through these institutions as well as through Sahaja Yoga practitioners and meditation Centre’s established in more than 95 countries where Sahaja Yoga is taught, as always, free of charge.
+Shri Mataji established several non-governmental organizations, including a home for destitute women and children, international schools, a health and research center, and an international academy promoting classical music and fine art.
+Her teachings continue to influence people through Sahaja Yoga practitioners and meditation centers established in over 95 countries, where Sahaja Yoga is always taught free of charge.

 Shri Mataji has been recognized worldwide by several prestigious institutions for her selfless work and for the remarkable results of her spiritual teachings through Sahaja Yoga, a few of which are listed below.